 Councils have the power to levy rates, a form of property tax, in order to fund and deliver essential community infrastructure and services in line with community demand.

-In some jurisdictions the state government has introduced rate-capping (or rate-pegging).
-The arrangement has been in place since 1977 in New South Wales and was re-introduced in Victoria in 2016.
+In some states, however, rate-capping (or rate-pegging) has been introduced by the state government.
+The arrangement has been in place in New South Wales since 1977 and was re-introduced in Victoria in 2016.
 The South Australian Government’s attempt to introduce rate capping in 2018 was unsuccessful.

 The connection between rate-capping and national funding issues is clear.
 If state governments institute rate-capping, then the proportion of rates in council revenues will either drop further, leading to a deepening demand on state and Commonwealth grants and other revenues, or councils will have to trim back infrastructure spending and service provision.
 Unintended consequences include excessive cuts in expenditure on infrastructure leading to mounting asset renewal and maintenance backlogs, as well as the potential shift of the cost to the next generation.
 Rate-capping also has consequences for productivity and liveability, which cumulatively will impact on the nation’s productivity and wellbeing.